 The user shall be aware that different systems are likely to introduce the same physical parameter at the same time (inducted e.g. by a certain new emerging connecting method) but describe them in their own XML schemata with different element/attribute names.

 A preprocessor does not have any chance to detect these equivalent parameters, then.
-Hence, it cannot prevent contradictions between different <appdata> blocks of the same χMCF file.
+Therefore, it cannot prevent contradictions between different <appdata/> blocks of the same χMCF file.

 EXAMPLE A <appdata/> for MEDINA at root level